-In our previous article on exposure settings we introduced the two most basic exposure settings—aperture size and shutter speed.
+In our previous article on exposure settings, we introduced the two most basic exposure settings—aperture size and shutter speed.
 They directly affect how much light falls onto the camera’s digital sensor.
-There are always multiple ways to combine shutter speed and aperture size to get a correct exposure.
+There are always multiple ways to combine shutter speed and aperture size to get the correct exposure.
 Which combination you should choose depends on your creative goals.
 The relationship between time, aperture, and also the third exposure parameter, ISO, is often called the “exposure triangle.”

 The “Sunny 16”: A Basic Exposure Guideline

 Imagine you’re exposing an outdoor scene at high noon on a sunny day.
 Under these light conditions, the basic exposure guideline called Sunny 16 applies.
 The Sunny 16 says that on a sunny day at high noon, you should set the aperture to f/16, and the shutter speed to one over the ISO.
 In other words, with ISO at 100 for example, you’d use 1/100 s.
 Although, since the basic range of exposure times doesn’t contain a 1/100 s speed, you’d actually use the closest available value—1/125 s.